 Natalie, “Our new friend’s curiosity is unlimited, we’ve been interrogated as to who what where when and why.
 And he’s never flown before.”

-Zoe C knows Natalie and Mickey didn’t reveal much, and nothing about the crude, more violent side of our lives.
+Zoe C knows Natalie and Mickey didn’t reveal much, certainly nothing about the crude, more violent side of our lives.

 “Curiosity is good, makes for good scientists, or detectives.”